sunwkkim/ClimateConversations/README.md

 > The seminar series is schedule to occur on the first Thursday of each month.
 Please contact the [seminar admin](mailto:sun.w.kim@uq.edu.au) for password to talk recordings and slide decks linked below or to be added in the distribution list.

 ### **2025**
+#### **November (04/09/2025): *ESP***
+##### Youngil Kim (Postdoctoral Research Associate, The University of New South Wales)
+> **Toward accurate high-resolution simulations: multivariate bias correction in RCM boundaries**
+>
+> High-resolution hydro-climatological simulations are critical for evaluating changes in extreme events.
+While global climate models (GCMs) effectively represent precipitation patterns at daily or longer timescales, their coarse spatial and temporal resolution limits their utility at regional and catchment scales.
+To overcome these limitations, regional climate models (RCMs) are commonly used to dynamically downscale GCM outputs.
+However, biases in the forcing fields can compromise the reliability of RCM simulations.
+Hence, this study undertakes a comprehensive evaluation of multivariate bias correction applied to RCM inputs for simulating hydrologic extremes.
+This method, which adjusts inter-variable dependencies among atmospheric fields, has shown promise in improving the representation of extreme precipitation and compound events.
+We employ the Weather Research and Forecasting (WRF) model with dynamical core (ARW), version 4.2.1, driven by bias-corrected inputs from the Coupled Model Intercomparison Project Phase 6 (CMIP6).
+ERA5 reanalysis data from the European Centre for Medium-Range Weather Forecasts (ECMWF) serves as the observational reference for bias correction.
+Simulations are conducted over the Australasian domain of the Coordinated Regional Climate Downscaling Experiment (CORDEX).
+This framework enhances the fidelity of regional climate projections and supports improved assessments of hydrologic extremes under future climate scenarios.

+#### **October (04/09/2025): *UQ***
+##### Sarah Chapman (Principal Scientist, Industry Strategy and Climate, Queensland Treasury)
+> **Impact of climate change on severe convective environments in Australia using high-resolution, dynamically-downscaled climate models**
+>
+> Severe convective storms cause severe damage to urban and agricultural areas in Australia.
+The impact of climate change on these events is unclear due to competing changes in atmospheric instability, vertical wind shear and convective inhibition.
+In this talk, I present work using dynamically downscaled climate models to look at the environments in which severe storms occur, and how these change with climate change.
+We found large model agreement and increases in severe convective storms in summer across most areas in Australia, including most capital cities and agricultural regions.
+Increases to hail environments were less certain, and concentrated in south-western Australia.

 #### **September (04/09/2025): *ESP***
 ##### Hong Zhang (Senior Scientist, Industry Strategy and Climate, Queensland Treasury)
 > **Evaluation of evapotranspiration estimates and projection of its change in downscaled high-resolution CMIP6 simulations in Australia**